Barnes Youth Rugby COVID-19 Measures

 We are aiming to provide as much youth rugby activity as we safely can in the 2020/21 season, in accordance with the RFU Road Map for a phased return to rugby and our own Risk Assessment.

-This means modifying training activities and additional hygiene measures; key points are presently (for Stage E on the Road Map) as below.
+This means modifying training activities and additional hygiene measures; key points are presently (for Stage D1 on the Road Map, as at 31 March 2021) as below.
 These may be amplified with squad-specific guidance.

 Before coming to training you must please:

 - Confirm your child’s Availability for this weekend’s training event on the Teamsnap app – simply indicate them as “Going” with a green tick for this weekend.
-This is to help us keep a register and meet our track and obligations, and to organise the player “bubbles”;
+This is to help us keep a register and meet our track and trace obligations;

 - Complete the very short Health Self Assessment for your child on Teamsnap on the morning of training, before setting out.
 This asks you to confirm key questions that they are well, not showing any COVID symptoms, and not required to self-isolate as a result of a positive test in the family groups etc, or quarantined.
 Clearly if family members do show any COVID symptoms, or you are quarantined as a result of recent travel, we obviously need you not to come to Barnes training.
-You can find the Team Health check by logging into Teamsnap, click on Schedule and then on this weekend’s training event and under the vent Details you will see a Team Health check, which will only be available to open on the morning of training.
-In answer to the question concerning a “runny nose”, you may still answer “None of the Above” and pass the test if that is the only symptom;
+You can find the Team Health check by logging into Teamsnap, click on Schedule and then on this weekend’s training event and under the event Details you will see a Team Health check, which will only be available to open on the morning of training;

 - Ensure players are in clean kit, with hands washed just before they leave home;